Harmeet2504/pandas-challenge/README.md

 # pandas-challenge
-This challenge is about analyzing city's school records to make strategic decisions regarding future school budgets and priorities.
+This challenge is about analyzing city's school records to make strategic decisions regarding future school budgets and priorities.The following analyses are conducted:
-The report should includes the following:

   ### District Summary

-* Create a high level snapshot (in table form) of the district's key metrics, including:Total Schools, Total Students, Total Budget, Average Math Score, Average Reading Score, % Passing Math, % Passing Reading, Overall Passing Rate (Average of the above two)

   ### School Summary

-*  Summary of key metrics about each school, including:School Name, School Type, Total Students, Total School Budget, Per Student Budget, Average Math Score, Average Reading Score, % Passing Math, % Passing Reading, Overall Passing Rate (Average of the above two)

   ### Top Performing Schools (By Passing Rate)
   ### Bottom Performing Schools (By Passing Rate)
   ### Math Scores by Grade\*\*

-* A table that lists the average Math Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

   ### Reading Scores by Grade

-* Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.

   ### Scores by School Spending

-* A table that breaks down school performances based on average Spending Ranges (Per Student).
-Using 4 reasonable bins to group school spending.
-Include in the table each of the following:
-  * Average Math Score
-  * Average Reading Score
-  * % Passing Math
-  * % Passing Reading
-  * Overall Passing Rate (Average of the above two)

   ### Scores by School Size
- (Small, Medium, Large).

   ### Scores by School Type

- (Charter vs. District).
+# Observations based on analysis:
+1. The obvious trend based on analysis is that Charter schools outperformed District schools with an overall passing rate of Charter school being greater than 20% in comparison to district schools.
+This is also evident in the statistics of top and bottom performing schools by passing rate.
+2. Schools with low budget per student fared well in comparison to ones with higher budget implying an inverse correlation between budget and school performance.
+3. Small and medium sized schools yielded better results than larger ones.
+4. In general across the dataset, students performed better in reading compared to maths irrespective of the grade.